-Some people find their keratosis pilaris looks unattractive.
+Some people find keratosis pilaris unattractive.
 The skin feels rough, dry and appears as though it has permanent goose bumps.
-Occasionally keratosis pilaris is itchy.
+It can occasionally be itchy as well.

 What does keratosis pilaris look like?

 The groups of small bumps are most common on the backs of the upper arms and on the fronts of the thighs.
-Sometimes keratosis pilaris also affects the buttocks and lower back and chest and, in less common forms, the face and eyebrows as well.
-Some redness may appear around the small bumps
+Keratosis pilaris can also affect the buttocks, lower back and chest and, in less common forms, the face and eyebrows as well.
+Some redness may appear around the small bumps.

 How will keratosis pilaris be diagnosed?